 Salsa Macha: My Mouth is Pleasantly on Fire

-Shana’s husband, Allan, was an early Bite Society Salsa Macha taster.
-I received a text early last summer that said, “My mouth is pleasantly on fire.”
+We received feedback last summer that said, “My mouth is pleasantly on fire.”
 This condiment from the west coast of Mexico became a sensation in 2020.
 Even The New York Times wrote an article about the "Value of Salsa Macha".

 At Bite Society, our Salsa Macha is true to its Veracruz, Mexico roots.
 We use a blend of dried chiles that give it both chili flavor (we prefer flavor over fear) and chili heat.
 We add traditional fried garlic and onion for flavor and crunch and the hint of cinnamon that makes this flavorful salsa.

 Bite Society's Salsa Macha has a unique twist.
 Instead of using peanuts, we have added pepitas and sesame seeds.